arduino/help-center-content/content/About Arduino/Compatible Products/Licensing-for-products-based-on-Arduino.md

 1. The first thing to do is to check whether you're using any code snippet or library covered by the GNU General Public License (GPL).
 Unfortunately, in that case you are mandated to disclose the source code of the entire project.
 To avoid this you'll need to replace that code or library with another one that is made available under a more permissive license such as LGPL, MIT, BSD, Apache-2.0, or MPL-2.0.
 As an alternative, you can contact the author(s) and ask for a commercial license.

+   > [!NOTE]
-   > **Note:** If you need a commercial license for official libraries developed by Arduino licensed under the GNU GPL, contact us at **license@arduino.cc**.
+> If you need a commercial license for official libraries developed by Arduino licensed under the GNU GPL, contact us at **license@arduino.cc**.

 2. Prepare a comprehensive document with the list of all the open source components involved, along with the copyright notices and the licenses, and make it available to the end users as part of the documentation.

 3. Last but not least, you need to comply with article 4.d of the LGPL license which has specific and very technical requirements.
 Complying with such requirements, which derive from the LGPL being used in the Arduino core, is usually a matter of providing end users with some documentation and binary files.

+   > [!NOTE]
-   > **Note:** We can provide companies with support and tools that allow them to comply with this requirement in an easy and automated way.
+> We can provide companies with support and tools that allow them to comply with this requirement in an easy and automated way.
 Contact us at **license@arduino.cc** for more information.

 ### Distributing a modified version of an Arduino core or library without disclosing its source code